John Leech (politician): Campaigns

 In 2005 Leech campaigned for the Metrolink tram system to come through his constituency.
 In 2012 it began running through south Manchester, terminating at East Didsbury.

 Leech campaigned to reduce the stake on fixed odds betting terminals (FOBTs) from £100 to £2.
 The issue received cross-party support and was supported by campaign groups including Stop The FOBT's.
 A bill he introduced to have the Statutory Instrument (SI) reduced to £50 FOBT threshold in February 2015 was defeated.

 For many years Leech campaigned against homophobia and for same-sex marriage.
 In 2013, he ran a campaign calling for homophobic chants at football matches to be outlawed.
-Leech is often described as the architect of the campaign to pardon Alan Turing, who was convicted of homosexuality and later committed suicide.
+Leech is often described as the architect of the campaign to pardon Alan Turing, who was convicted of homosexuality and later died of suicide.
 He submitted a bill calling for a formal pardon, and at the UK premiere of a film based on Turing's life, The Imitation Game, the producers thanked him for bringing the topic to public attention and securing Turing's pardon.
 His campaign then turned to acquiring pardons for the 75,000 other men convicted of the same crime.
 Leech said it was "utterly disgusting and ultimately just embarrassing" that the conviction was upheld as long as it was, and celebrated the posthumous pardon.
 Leech's campaign gained public support from popular physicists such as Stephen Hawking.
-In November 2018 after The Bank of England invited members of the public to vote on which figure should appear on the new £50 note, Leech said it should be Alan Turing so as to "serve as a stark and frankly painful reminder of what we lost in Turing" A number of Leech's campaign posters, letters and campaign material went on display at the Manchester Museum of Science and Industry after the Bank of England announced Turing as the new face of the £50 note.
+In November 2018 after The Bank of England invited members of the public to vote on which figure should appear on the new £50 note, Leech said it should be Alan Turing so as to "serve as a stark and frankly painful reminder of what we lost in Turing" A number of Leech's campaign posters, letters and campaign material went on display at the Manchester Museum of Science and Industry after the Bank of England announced Turing as the new face on the £50 note.

 Leech led a campaign for safe standing at football matches.
 Standing has been banned in English football's top two divisions following the Taylor Report into the 1989 Hillsborough disaster.
 Leech told the Commons that clubs should be allowed to install 'rail-seating' allowing supporters to stand with the option of sitting down following the lead of countries including Germany, Austria and Sweden that operate safe standing.

 Leech campaigned to remain during the 2016 EU referendum.

 On 5 October 2016, Leech said that Manchester had not accepted any refugees under the Government's 2015 resettlement scheme due to disagreements with funding.
 He accused the council of being "sickeningly shallow" and demanded it commit to housing 50 Syrian refugee families and as many unaccompanied Syrian refugee children as possible.
 The council was vague in its response but said 'Manchester would play its part.'

 Leech has criticised the city council's attitude towards homelessness.